 - About Us

 Deep drawn stamping refers to the process of pulling a flat “blank” of material over a radiused die edge and into a cavity, producing a closed bottom, round or irregularly shaped cup or cylinder.
 It should not be confused with stretch-forming.
 The blank is actually forced into a plastic state as it is dragged over the die radius and down into the die.
-This process is done under calculated and very controlled conditions involving blank-holding pressures, punch and die radii, punch speed and lubrication.
+This process is done under calculated and very controlled conditions involving blank-holding pressures, punch and die radii, punch speed, and lubrication.

 The 2 stages of a draw are cupping and drawing.

 When the punch first contacts the blank, the nose of the punch initially embosses the material into the die.
 Some stretching occurs at this point and produces what is known as a “shock line”.
 This is a pronounced area of thinning around the radius at the bottom and just up into the straight wall of the shell.
 Depending on the shape of the bottom, the material may still be near original thickness across the bottom face (flat bottom) or thinned out by a stretching action (spherical bottom).
 As the blank is pulled into the die, the material at the circumference gathers and the wall progressively thickens.
-As the blank is pulled in to near shell diameter, the material thickens to as much as 10% over the original thickness.
+As the blank is pulled into near shell diameter, the material thickens to as much as 10% over the original thickness.
 Clearance must be provided for this thickening to occur so that the material will not get bound up between punch and die.
 In addition, the punch must be tapered so that the finished shell can be stripped off.
 Therefore, a drawn shell will taper from bottom to top.
 It is possible to minimize this through subsequent sizing operations, but not eliminate it entirely.

 The blank used to produce a shell is cut from rolled strip material with a grain structure elongated across the blank in the direction of rolling.
 Since this cross-grain does not pull into a drawn shape evenly from all directions, great stresses are induced in the shell wall.
 Due to these uneven stresses, a drawn shell will not be perfectly round.
 A flange added to the top of the shell will minimize this, but the smaller the flange, the less strength it has to keep the shell round.

-Since the original blank is so altered by the deep draw process, the wall thickness cannot be specified in terms of mill tolerances.
-Depending on application, the three ways of specifying the thickness of material in a shell are to call out the thickness of material used, the minimum wall thickness or the maximum wall thickness.
+Since the original blank is altered by the deep draw process, the wall thickness cannot be specified in terms of mill tolerances.
+Depending on the application, the three ways of specifying the thickness of material in a shell are to call out the thickness of material used, the minimum wall thickness, or the maximum wall thickness.
 Wall thickness can be specified in more detail, but only after development work has been done with the draw process.
 Since the material is formed around the punch, shells are typically dimensioned to the inside diameter, with taper allowed from bottom to top.
 Alternatively, the shell can be dimensioned to the outside diameter with the maximum size found at the top, and tapering down to the bottom.

 If a straight shell with no flange is required, the shell will be “pinch-trimmed” – that is trimmed flush with the outside diameter.
 Since the shell has a radius at the top, the remaining trimmed edge will have a partial radius from the inside, abruptly ending in a somewhat sharp outer edge.
 Also, since the die must have enough clearance to accept the shell, there will be a slight flare at the top of the shell.
 The bottom of a shell can be pierced out in a similar manner to produce a tubular part, but the same pinch-trim principles apply to the inside diameter.
 If a straight, cut-off edge is desired, it requires a secondary machining or cut-off operation and should be specified on the part drawing.
 You can view the deep draw presses and progressive die presses on our Facility page.